turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 ### Sidekiq Setup

-Sidekiq is the tool we will use to manage our background workers.
+Sidekiq is the tool we will use to manage our background jobs.

 We can add the sidekiq gem to our Gemfile: